 Have you ever wanted to know how fast a vehicle or person was traveling at a particular time?
 Have you considered acquiring iPhone data to answer that question?
-The material in this blog will help to provide some tools and methods for answering these questions.
+The material in this blog will help provide some tools and methods for answering these questions.

 Before discussing my research and testing, I would like to take this time to point out the resources section at the end of the blog.
 These resources contain lots of information that I will not be discussing in this blog.
 If you are analyzing any iOS location data, I strongly encourage you to review all the resources.

-Based on previous research performed and publications by others, in conjunction with my research and testing, I believe, if data exists within the Cache.sqlite > ZRTCLLOCATIONMO table and the record contains a horizontal accuracy which is 65 meters or less, its highly likely the ZSPEED property is an accurate representation of an approximate device speed at that moment in time.
+Based on previous research performed and publications by others, in conjunction with my research and testing, I believe, if data exists within the Cache.sqlite > ZRTCLLOCATIONMO table and the record contains a horizontal accuracy which is 65 meters or less, its highly likely the ZSPEED value is an accurate representation of an approximate device speed at that moment in time.

-Is the ZSPEED property located within the com.apple.routined > Cache.sqlite > ZRTCLLOCATIONMO table accurate?
+Is the ZSPEED value located within the com.apple.routined > Cache.sqlite > ZRTCLLOCATIONMO table accurate?
 Should we, as digital forensic examiners/analysts, use it as a representation of the device speed at a particular time and date?

 - Apple iPhone 6s Plus [iPhone8,2 N66AP] – No Sim Card and no Mobile data